nkh/P6-Data-Dump-Tree/README.md

 Display the internal address of the objects.
 Default is False.

+### Str rendering

+By default Str is rendered as the string with '.Str'

+You can Control quoting and type display directly in the dumper without having to write a role for it.

+  * $string_type

+The type displayed for a Str.

+  * $string_quote

+The quote surrounding the string, it will be used on both sides of the string unless $string_quote_end is set.

+  * $string_quote_end

+Setting it allows you to have 'asymetrical quotes' like **[ the string ]**.

 ### Tree rendering

 The tree is drawn by default with Unicode characters (glyphs) + one space.